Links to sections below…

 Driving Directions to Westaflen ←

 Guests are picked up at the Hosea Kutako International Airport by us unless they have their own rental vehicle or have organized their own transportation for some reason.
 It is about five and a half hour drive on excellent tarred roads.
-From Windhoek take the main road B1 going North towards the city of Okahandja, about an 1 hour drive from Windhoek, then drive further North onto Otjiwarongo, Outjo and Kamanjap.
-About 30 kilometers prior to arriving in Kamanjap, make a left at the… From the left turn, we are about 7 kilometers on a gravel road.
+From Windhoek take the main road B1 going North towards the city of Okahandja, about an 1 hour drive from Windhoek, then drive further North onto Otjiwarongo and turn left to Outjo at the first set of traffic lights in Otjiwarongo.
+Take the C38 out of Outjo for 10 kilometers, then turn left on the C40 to Kamanjab.
+About 20 kilometers prior to arriving in Kamanjab, you will find the turnoff for OKJIKANDERO HIMBA ORPHANAGE VILLAGE which is clearly marked and turn left on that road.
+Pass the HIMBA Village, the road is a 2 track gravel road.
+At the turnoff is a reception and they know where Elephant Camp is.
+Elephant Camp is located 7 kilometers from the HIMBA Village on that same road.
 See road maps below showing the location of Westfalen Hunting Safaris.

 Car Rental ←